By Irene McGoldrick

-Please note that Cloonboo Castle is situated on private land and not accessible to the public, but can be seen from the Headford Road.
+Please note that Cloonboo Castle is situated on private land and is not accessible to the public, but can be seen from the Headford Road.

 Cloonboo Castle, located in the townland of Castlequarter, is one of a number of tower houses situated in the parish of Annaghdown, most of which were built by the De Burgos.
 24 castles in the Barony of Clare were identified by Col J.P.
 Nolan as in existence in the year 1574 in an annexed list ‘compiled for the use of the Lord Deputy, Sir Henry Sidney, who planned the composition of Connaught, which was carried into effect in by Sir John Perot in, 1585’ when ‘Cloynebow’ Castle was in the possession of Moyler McShean1.